alata-ore/pdsnd_github/README.md

 * User statistics (where user data available)

 ###### Other Notes
+* Requests user to specify which city & month/day they wish to analyse
 * Option for user to paginate through data, 5 rows at a time

 ### Files used